-For a multiplatform application, there are multiple permutations of system setups to test on.
 The following are the systems that Robocorp tests on.
-Other operating systems might also work, but we are not able to guarantee that.
+Other operating systems might also work, but we cannot guarantee that.

-It is recommended to keep Windows systems up-to-date according to Microsoft release information as older versions always have security concerns.
+It is recommended to keep Windows systems up-to-date according to Microsoft release information in the links below, as older versions always have potential security concerns.

 For development tasks, the user usually needs some elevated permissions (for installing the software), but in Robocorp applications, we avoid requiring admin permissions while running.

-There is no clear statement on the versions of macOS that are officially supported, but the main rule is that the latest two releases are supported, so users should migrate to those.
-The build pipelines for some libraries and tools have already dropped builds for
+There is no clear statement on the versions of macOS that are officially supported, but the majority rule from Apple seems to be

 - The latest version of Chrome is the recommended browser.